ElectroBlocks/docs/docs/lessons/what-is-an-arduino.md

 ### What are the RX and TX leds and pins?

-These pins that are used to receive and transmit messages to and from the Arduino.
-Whenever a message is being sent from the Arduino the TX LED lights up.
-Whenever a message is being received the RX led lights up.
+These pins are used to receive and transmit messages to and from the Arduino.
+Whenever a message is being sent from the Arduino, the TX LED lights up.
+Whenever a message is being received, the RX led lights up.

 ![Arduino](../assets/what-is-an-arduino/arduino-tx-rx.jpg)